yesmeck/til/bash/list-all-functions-defiend-in-script.md

 # List all functions defiend in script

-Use `typeset -f` in a script can list all the functions previsously  defined in that script.
+Use `typeset -f` in a script can list all the functions previously  defined in that script.
 Use `typeset -F` will list only function names.
 It's useful in following situation:

 ```bash
 bundle() {